-After finally arriving in Queenstown, Rees and von Tunnzlemann became two of only a handful of Europeans to have ever set eyes on sparkling Lake Wakatipu before.
+After finally arriving in the Wakatipu basin, Rees and von Tunnzlemann became two of only a handful of Europeans to have ever set eyes on sparkling Lake Wakatipu before.
 After exploring the area for three weeks, the pair took the arduous journey back to Dunedin and lodged a claim for grazing rights.

 After arriving back in the Wakatipu, the fateful coin toss was made.
 Von Tunzelmann won the Walter Peak side of Lake Wakatipu and Rees would take the side that is Queenstown.
 That coin toss would go on to become a pivotal moment for Rees, one that would bring him both good and bad days.

 With his parcel of land, Rees established a 240,000-acre farm, eventually grazing 3,000 merino sheep.
 Von Tunzelmann also began farming, but his path was not as easy as Rees’.
 After many successes and failures over the years, he eventually ended up going bankrupt and losing his mind, spending his last days in the Frankton Hospital (which Rees had established).